JonathanGrossmanITC/first_steps_08_custom_functions/README.md

 - You can define functions in the global scope, inside other functional blocks of code, and inside objects; where you define your function impacts which other blocks of code in which you can invoke that function
   -- Once you define a function, you can invoke (or call) it multiple times
 - The modern syntax for writing functions is the [arrow syntax](https://www.w3schools.com/js/js_arrow_function.asp)
-- You should know about the [older syntax](https://www.w3schools.com/js/js_function_definition.asp) too becuase you will see it online; although you will see it online, practice using the arrow syntax in your code (except inside of the global scope or inside objects), as its the more modern approach; this [StackOverflow post has some tips](https://stackoverflow.com/a/23045200) on when to use which type of syntax and why
+- You should know about the [older syntax](https://www.w3schools.com/js/js_function_definition.asp) too because you will see it online; although you will see it online, practice using the arrow syntax in your code (except inside of the global scope or inside objects), as its the more modern approach; this [StackOverflow post has some tips](https://stackoverflow.com/a/23045200) on when to use which type of syntax and why
 - The differences between arrow syntax and older syntax are more than just the syntax; they have slightly different behavior, which mostly deals with scope and is beyond what you learn in this lesson
 - A function defined inside an object is called a method
 - Regardless of which syntax you use or where your function is defined, you can